 An advanced search allows a more detailed search by location and interest, including historic vehicle displays, which gave 70 sites available.

 Heritage Alliance represents a wide grouping of heritage interests in UK.
-FBHVC joined in 2008 and in doing so helped increase HA’s influence, while HA’s work provides FBHVC with a source of valuable information on government thinking in relation to heritage, an area that is outside the scope of FBHVC’s normal monitoring efforts.
-See www.heritagelink.org.uk for more details.
+FBHVC joined in 2008 and in doing so helped increase HA’s influence, while HA’s work provides FBHVC with a source of valuable information on heritage developments generally and on government thinking in relation to heritage.